jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 I had advanced through the ranks in the Boy Scouts of America.
 Each new rank promotion included two interviews:
 * A one-on-one intervew with your Scoutmaster.
-* A group interview with the Board of Review, which varied based upon your next rank including:
+* A group interview with the Board of Review, which varied based upon your next rank, including:
     * Your Troop's Patrol Leaders, who were your fellow Scouts, but a few years older
     * The Troop Committee, which was usually a few fathers of boys in the Troop
-    * For the top rank of Eagle, a District Committee of people you generally did not know.
+    * For the top rank of Eagle, a District Committee of people you generally did not know

 Most kids passed, but a few had to regroup and try again.

 A question about any previous Scout achievement was fair game:
-* The Patrol Leaders could be viscious in trying to stump you.
+* The Patrol Leader could be viscious in trying to stump you.
 * The Troop Committe reviews were usually pretty easy.
 The dads generally asked generic Scouting questions or how school was going.
 * The District Committee review wasn't viscious, but it was through.
-There was usually a question about personal character rather than a Scouting achievement.
+There was usually a question about personal character.
 I was asked how my fellow classmates would know that I was an Eagle in school even when I wasn't wearing my Scout uniform.

 When you've gone through a process like this as a teenager, job interviews don't feel nearly as intimidating.